SchokiCoder/book_modern_c/src/setup.md

 Ubuntu could also be used:
 <https://ubuntu.com/desktop>

 Still not?
 Alright okay.
-If you are interested in programming, i can only recommend it though.
+If you are interested in programming, I can only recommend it though.
 Keep in mind, this book is written mainly for Linux and the "gcc" compiler.
 So the setup phase can be difficult, and the reading experience can be